-Street names and numbers are controlled by laws to ensure that properties can be properly located for essential reasons such as postal and emergency services.
-Some of the laws which control how this is managed date back to 1847!
+Street names are controlled by laws to ensure that properties can be properly located for essential reasons such as postal and emergency services.
+Some of the laws which control how this is managed date back to 1847.

 The choice of street names can help to strengthen local identity and increase civic pride for everyone.
 The Council encourages the use of street and building names that reinforce local and historical character.